 We heard Valses nobles et sentimentales with Benjamin Grosvenor in February 2014.
 November 2014 brought us Ravel with Simon Trpceski.
 On Oct 13, 2015 we will again hear Benjamin Grosvenor, this time playing Tombeau de Couperin.
-We will have a few more chances to hear some Ravel this season!
-Oct 22, 2015 brings us Quartet in F Major with Cuarteto Casals and April 5, 2016 we have Duo Turgeon with a new arrangment for 2 pianos of the Second Suite from the ballet Daphnis and Chole.
+Oct 22, 2015 brought us Quartet in F Major with Cuarteto Casals and April 5, 2016 we had Duo Turgeon with a new arrangment for 2 pianos of the Second Suite from the ballet Daphnis and Chole.

 This season we will once again be treated to Ravel with Benjamin Grosvenor playing Gaspard de la nuit on Nov 7, 2017.
 We will also hear Ravel with Philip Chiu – Ma mère l’Oye (Mother Goose Suite) on Nov 28, 2017.